serverless-guru/sls-jest/doc/spies/eventbridge.md

 Config:

 - `matcherDefaultTimeout`: The default timeout for event matchers, in milliseconds.
 Defaults to `10000`.
-This is the maximum time that a matcher will wait until it can determine that the assertion secceeds or fails.
+This is the maximum time a matcher will wait until it determines whether the assertion succeeds or fails.
 Also see the [recommendations](#recommendations) below about timeouts.

 **with the sqs adapter**:

-- `waitTimeSeconds`: number, optional: The maximum polling time of the the sqs poller (uses long polling).
+- `waitTimeSeconds`: number, optional: The maximum polling time of the sqs poller (uses long polling).
 Defaults to `20`.
 Must be between `0` (use short polling) and `20`.
 The spie will run long polling cycles until the spie is [stopped](#spystop)
 - `clientConfig`: [SQSClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/interfaces/sqsclientconfig.html), optional.
 Custom AWS SDK config.

 **with the cloudwatch adapter**: